-Publishers of “exemplary fiction, philosophy, esoterica, and other earnest works,” 8th House Publishing requests prospective authors provide a sample of their book, full table of contents, and a query letter with submission.
-Given their esoteric tastes, it is also recommended to first review their catalogue.
+Publishers of “exemplary fiction, philosophy, esoterica, and other earnest works,” 8th House Publishing requests prospective authors provide a sample of their book, a full table of contents, and a query letter with submission.
+Given their esoteric tastes, it is also recommended to first review their catalog.

 Self-proclaimed lovers of risk-taking and quality of thought, Baobab considers unsolicited submissions of completed books in all genres.
 They aim to publish work “that resonates in the contemporary climate and that will continue to resonate in years to come.”

 Hera is a female-led, independent, UK-based digital publisher currently seeking crime and thriller, romance, saga, and general fiction from authors around the world.
 They offer carefully curated publicity and marketing campaigns for every published book, with bespoke websites and social media support.

 The mission of Torrey House Press is to publish eight to ten books annually “at the intersection of the literary arts and environmental advocacy.”
 They are looking for literary fiction, book-length short story and essay collections, creative nonfiction, anthologies, and memoirs.

 Immedium publishes children’s picture books, Asian-American contemporary literature, and cutting-edge commentary on art and popular culture.
 They aim to publish entertaining and original titles with “multidimensional” and inspirational appeal.